Mohammad Reza Pahlavi: Onset of the Cold War

 At least two unsuccessful assassination attempts were made against the young Shah.
 On 4 February 1949, he attended an annual ceremony to commemorate the founding of Tehran University.
 At the ceremony, gunman Fakhr-Arai fired five shots at him at a range of about three metres.
 Only one of the shots hit the king, grazing his cheek.
 The gunman was instantly shot by nearby officers.
 After an investigation, Fakhr-Arai was declared a member of the communist Tudeh Party, which was subsequently banned.
 However, there is evidence that the would-be assassin was not a Tudeh member but a religious fundamentalist member of Fada'iyan-e Islam.
 The Tudeh were nonetheless blamed and persecuted.

 The Shah's second wife was Soraya Esfandiary-Bakhtiary, a half-German, half-Iranian woman and the only daughter of Khalil Esfandiary-Bakhtiary, Iranian Ambassador to West Germany, and his wife Eva Karl.
 She was introduced to the Shah by Forough Zafar Bakhtiary, a close relative of Soraya's, via a photograph taken by Goodarz Bakhtiary, in London, per Forough Zafar's request.
 They married on 12 February 1951, when Soraya was 18, according to the official announcement.
 However, it was rumoured that she was actually 16, the Shah being 32.
 As a child, she was tutored and brought up by Frau Mantel, and hence lacked proper knowledge of Iran, as she herself admitted in her personal memoirs, stating, "I was a dunce—I knew next to nothing of the geography, the legends of my country, nothing of its history, nothing of Muslim religion".

-Conflict with the King of Jordan

-In 1952, the Shah of Iran insulted the King of Jordan by sending him a dog as a gift.
-This act was perceived as a significant slight because, in many cultures, including those in the Middle East, dogs are considered unclean animals.
-The gesture was seen as a deliberate insult, exacerbating tensions between the two monarchs.